The nmcli command on Linux Examples and Usages

 This tutorial explains how to use the nmcli command on Linux to view, configure, and manage configurations on network devices and connections.

 On Linux, a network device is an Ethernet card.
-A connection is a collection of settings that the Ethernet card needs to connect to the network.
-A computer can have multiple ethernet cards.
-An ethernet card can have multiple connections but can use only one connection at a time.
+A connection is a collection of settings the Ethernet card needs to connect to the network.
+A computer can have multiple Ethernet cards with numerous connections but can use only one connection at a given time.

-There are many methods to create, configure and manage connections.
+There are many methods for creating, configuring, and managing connections.
 The nmcli command is one of them.
 It uses the following syntax.

 #nmcli [options] [section] [action]